Virginia Tech Corps of Cadets: Commandants of Cadets

+Vice Commandants of Cadets

 Cadet leadership

 The Virginia Tech Corps of Cadets is organized in a way that is comparable to that of an army regiment.
 Each organizational level within the Corps has numerous additional staff billets.
 These can range from that of the regiment's inspector general to fire team leaders who report to their respective platoons and companies.